A compost pile can help to provide your garden with the nutrients that it needs to feed you or to enjoy the beauty of the plant’s foliage and blooms.

 Compost can be added directly to a garden and tilled into the soil but it is recommended to not allow the compost to fully decompose.

-This is because it is best for it to finish the decomposition process in the soil because it will add to the microbiome and they in turn will improve the soil, compost helps to hold water, and it will add nutrients as it finished the decomposition process.
+This is because it is best for it to finish the decomposition process in the soil because it will add to the microbiome and in turn will improve the soil, compost helps to hold water, and it will add nutrients as it finishes the decomposition process.